ORCHESTRATE

 2. On PIPELINE, open Add step (or New step when starting fresh), pick Step source = gen step for a fresh generation, or Step source = an existing snippet (for example AGI_run.py or lab_snippet.py) to import it directly.

-3. For app updates, update <module> args in app_settings.toml / [args] then regenerate or re-import the matching snippet in Pipeline.
+3. For app updates, update <module> args in the per-user workspace app_settings.toml / [args] then regenerate or re-import the matching snippet in Pipeline.

 Service Mode Health